THM-Health/PILOS/CONTRIBUTING.md

 ## Styleguide
 The backend uses the php framework Laravel and therefore it follows the [Laravel coding style guide](https://laravel.com/docs/7.x/contributions#coding-style).
-To apply the code style to your implemented code you can run the command `composer run fix-cs`.
+To apply the code style to your implemented code you can run the command `sail composer run fix-cs`.
 The frontend style gets checked by eslint.
-The style can be fixed by running the command `npm run fix-cs`.
+The style can be fixed by running the command `sail npm run fix-cs`.
 For best practices checkout the [vue style guide](https://vuejs.org/v2/style-guide/).

 Additionally, to the style guides the following things should apply to the changes: